Xcelerator: Rollbacks

 A train nearly stalls at the top of the hill.

 In rare cases, a train will not attain enough speed to make it over the initial 205 ft top hat element.
 This causes the train to partially ascend the tower, stall, and roll back onto the launch track where magnetic brake fins will stop the train.
 The ride is designed to handle rollbacks.
 Inclement weather, weight, and overheating are all factors that contribute to a rollback.
+Trains cannot advance into the station until the train in front of them clears a proximity sensor on the first drop.
+The ride's operating panel has the "start block" blinking when the train is on the tophat and waiting for the ride to rollback or not.